23 / 1 / 2015 9.30am

 NHS staff sickness absence has risen by 0.22 per cent in the year to September 2014.

-The latest figures released by the Health and Social Care Information Centre (HSCIC) show an increase in overall sickness absence, rising to 3.99 per cent in August 2014 from 3.81 percent in August 2013.
+The latest figures released by the Health and Social Care Information Centre (HSCIC) show an increase in overall sickness absence, rising to 4.16 per cent in September 2014 from 3.94 per cent in September 2013.

 The data considers sickness absence rates and total days lost by staff group, Health Education England (HEE) region and organisation.
 As the NHS is always open to the public, the data is based on a 365-day financial year.

 The data tells us that:

 - the lowest staff sickness rate of any group were medical and dental staff at 1.10 per cent, decreasing from 1.18 per cent in September 2013